TotalEnergies Foundation in France

 From September 2001 to June 2011, Jacques-Emmanuel was Senior Vice President of Communications and spokesman for Areva, which he joined in 1999 as Executive Assistant to the CEO of Cogema.

 Jacques-Emmanuel has served as Chairman of Entreprises & Médias, France’s association of communications directors, since March 2015, and has sat on the Board of Directors of AROP, whose purpose is to promote the Paris Opera, since December 2018.
 He is a Knight of the French National Order of Merit.
 Jacques-Emmanuel has been Senior Vice President, Corporate Communications and spokesman for TotalEnergies since October 1, 2011.
-He is also a member of the Group’s Performance Committee.
+He is also a member of the Company's Performance Committee.

 Susanna Zammataro, Director General, International Road Federation (IRF)